Space-00/String/README.md

-This is string, a creature that follows your mouse
+This is String, a creature that follows your mouse

 Why did I make it?
 I was bored